citusdata/citus_docs/dist_tables/dml.rst

 Distributed Aggregations
 $$$$$$$$$$$$$$$$$$$$$$$$

-Applications like event data pipelines and real-time dashboards require fast queries across predefined aggregations of incoming data.
+Applications like event data pipelines and real-time dashboards require sub-second queries on large volumes of data.
 One way to make these queries fast is by calculating and saving aggregates ahead of time.
 This is called "rolling up" the data and it avoids the cost of processing raw data at run-time.
 As an extra benefit, rolling up timeseries data into hourly or daily statistics can also save space.
 Old data may be deleted when its full details are no longer needed and aggregates suffice.

 For example, here is a distributed table for tracking page views by url: